Lifailon/lifailon.github.io/README.md

 Web version of the [PowerShell Commands](https://github.com/Lifailon/PS-Commands).

-Assembled from MarkDown using [pandoc](https://github.com/jgm/pandoc).
+Assembled from Markdown using [pandoc](https://github.com/jgm/pandoc).

-Current version in Hugo branch.
+The working version is in the Hugo branch.

 © 2022-2024